Barbecue Beef Recipes

 Smoky Beef Brisket

-You'll find beef recipes that you can cook on your smoker and some great recipes to cook on your grill.
+You'll find beef recipes you can cook in

 What Kind of Beef to Barbecue?

-Cooking meat on your smoker is usually reserved for tough, fatty cuts.
-Usually, anything that takes a long cook time to become tender is suitable for your smoker.
+that takes a long time to cook to become tender is suitable for your smoker.

 Selecting Beef for Your Smoker